 (ساہیوال)

-Today Rice Price in Pakistan کائنات چاول کی قیمت
+Kainat Rice Rate in Pakistan کائنات چاول کی قیمت

 Kainat Rice is most favourite rice variety in Pakistan.
 That’s why it’s price also higher than other varieties.
 Rice price and paddy price is different.
 In above we discuss paddy price.
 Now we discuss about today rice price in Pakistan.
 In Pakistan Kainat rice price starts from 10500 Rs to 10900 Rs Per 40 KG.